 The National Electricity Rules (NER) require that, subject to certain exclusion criteria, network business investments for meeting service standards for a distribution business are subject to a Regulatory Investment Test for Distribution (RIT-D).
-Energex has determined that investment is essential in this case for it to meet the Safety Net criteria established in its Distribution Authority.
+Energex has determined that network investment is essential in this case for it to continue to provide electricity to the consumers in the Logan Village supply area in a reliable, safe and cost-effective manner.
 Accordingly, this investment is subject to a RIT-D.